Batman: War Games: Aftermath

 Besides the aforementioned death of Stephanie Brown, many other side effects came about from this event.
 The biggest of these included Black Mask becoming the single crime boss in Gotham, something that would remain until his death at the hands of Catwoman.
 Another would be Commissioner Akins effectively making all vigilantes criminals, a move that would stay in place for over a year until the return of Commissioner Gordon to the Gotham City Police Department.
-The more controversial effect, not seen until the follow-up story War Crimes, was turning Doctor Leslie Thompkins against Batman, when she allows Stephanie Brown to die from her wounds as Batman's "punishment" for including children in his war on crime.
-Jason Todd, a former Robin, confirmed to be alive on Batman: Under the Hood as a violent vigilante the Red Hood who waged a one-man war against Black Mask and successfully crippling his criminal operation in the city before seeking revenge towards Batman and the Joker.
+The more controversial effect, not seen until the follow-up story War Crimes, was turning Leslie Thompkins against Batman, when she allows Stephanie Brown to die from her wounds as Batman's "punishment" for including children in his war on crime.
+Jason Todd, a former Robin who was killed years prior, was confirmed to be alive on Batman: Under the Hood and operating as a violent vigilante called the Red Hood, who waged a one-man war against Black Mask and successfully crippled his criminal operation in the city before seeking revenge against Batman and the Joker.
 Finally, the citizens of Gotham City no longer consider Batman to be an urban legend (which has been in place since Zero Hour), as he was caught on camera trying to save the life of a wounded student at the end of Act One.
 Additionally, Barbara Gordon lost the clock tower that served as her home and headquarters and left Gotham City, eventually moving to Metropolis.
 She would later re-establish her ties to Batman.

-Stephanie's death at the hands of the Black Mask and Dr. Thompkins would also lead to the mystery of her later appearances in the pages of Gotham Underground and Robin as a mysterious female vigilante wearing the Spoiler costume later unmasked to be Stephanie herself.
-In Robin #174, Stephanie's death has been retconned by writer Chuck Dixon as Dr. Thompkins switched her body with a deceased victim who has a similar body type, as Dr. Thompkins actually did treat her in secret.
+Stephanie's death would also lead to the mystery of her later appearances in the pages of Gotham Underground and Robin as a mysterious female vigilante wearing the Spoiler costume, later unmasked to be Stephanie herself.
+Stephanie's death was retconned by writer Chuck Dixon, revealing that Thompkins switched her body with a deceased victim who had a similar body type and treated her in secret.